 What Happens at the Appointment?

-First, the orthodontist and his team made sure Zoë’s teeth were super clean and ready for the aligners.
-They applied the SmartForce® Attachments to Zoë’s teeth, which make complex tooth movements possible without braces.
-They also made sure her first set of new aligners fit properly.
+First, Dr. Hoff and his team made sure Zoë’s teeth were super clean and ready for the aligners.

 Even though they were very thorough and answered all our questions, it took less than 30 minutes!
-And future appointments will be even faster, according to the orthodontist.
+And future appointments will be even faster, according to our orthodontist.

 Is Invisalign Treatment Painful?

 I hesitate to answer this question because pain is personal, and everyone will have their own experience with it.

 And there are a lot of factors that determine what pain a person might experience.
 It might depend on whether there are bite issues like how much of an overbite or underbite there is to correct.
 The severity of crooked teeth and the total tooth and jaw movement that will be required to get straight teeth from their original position is also a consideration.
 All of that will play a big factor in the pain a person might experience.

 Pain was one thing Zoë was really worried about and I know it’s a frequently asked question among people considering Invisalign treatment, so I’ll share Zoë’s experience.